ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 ##### ndef::RecordParserChain

-It aggregate `RecordParser` instances and defer parsing to the instances it contains.
+It aggregates `RecordParser` instances and defers parsing to the instances it contains.

 ```cpp
 bool parse(const Record& record);